ketann13/mnist-cnn-classifier/README.md

 📘 MNIST CNN Classifier

-A simple and efficient Convolutional Neural Network (CNN) built using TensorFlow/Keras to classify handwritten digits (0–9) from the MNIST dataset.
+A simple and efficient Convolutional Neural Network (CNN) built using TensorFlow/Keras to classify handwritten digits (0–9) from the popular MNIST dataset.

-This project is perfect for learning image classification and understanding how CNNs work.
+This project is perfect for beginners learning Deep Learning, and it demonstrates a complete end-to-end pipeline — from loading data to training, evaluation, and prediction.

 🚀 Project Overview

-This project demonstrates:
+This project covers:

-How to load and preprocess image datasets

-How to build CNN architectures

-How to train models and evaluate accuracy
+Loading & preprocessing image data

+Building a CNN architecture

+Training and validating the model

+Evaluating accuracy

-How to make predictions on new images
+Predicting digits on test images

-Basic end-to-end Deep Learning workflow
+Visualizing sample predictions

-The model achieves ~99% accuracy on MNIST using just a few layers.
+The model achieves ~99% accuracy using a lightweight CNN.

 🧠 What is MNIST?

-MNIST is a classic dataset containing:
+The MNIST dataset contains:

-70,000 handwritten digit images
+70,000 images of handwritten digits

-Image size: 28×28 pixels
+Image size: 28 × 28 pixels

 Grayscale (1 channel)

-Clean, labeled images from 0 to 9
+Clean, labeled data for digits 0–9

-It’s widely known as the "Hello World of Deep Learning".
+Widely known as the “Hello World of Deep Learning”

+MNIST is the best dataset to understand CNN fundamentals.

 🏗️ Model Architecture

-The CNN used in this project:
+The CNN architecture used:

+Input: 28 × 28 × 1 (grayscale image)

 Conv2D (32 filters, 3×3) + ReLU
 MaxPooling2D (2×2)

 Conv2D (64 filters, 3×3) + ReLU
 MaxPooling2D (2×2)

 Flatten
 Dense (64 units) + ReLU
 Dense (10 units) + Softmax

-This simple architecture is enough to reach high accuracy with fast training.
+This network is lightweight, fast to train, and performs exceptionally well on MNIST.

 📦 Installation

-Install dependencies:
+Install the necessary dependencies:

-pip install tensorflow numpy matplotlib
+pip install tensorflow matplotlib numpy

 ▶️ How to Run